colinrenard/lmapr1492/README.md

 # lmapr1492
-Repository for LMAPR1492: Physique des matériaux course
+Repository for the course LMAPR1492: Physique des matériaux